The St. Charles R-VI School District will follow the requirements as established by state law and

 1. Be a U.S. citizen, permanent resident or otherwise lawfully present in the United States.

-military personnel who relocate to Missouri within one year of the date of retirement from
+who relocate to Missouri within one year of the date of retirement from active duty is

-active duty are excused from this provision if the student attends a designated A+ school in
+excused from this provision if the student attends a designated A+ school in the school year

-the school year immediately preceding graduation and has met all other eligibility
+immediately preceding graduation and has met all other eligibility requirements.

 3. Graduate from a designated A+ high school with an overall grade point average of 2.5 or